You are here

 Principal Investigator, Institute for Social Research, University of Michigan

-Follow Monitoring the Future 2010 news on Twitter at @NIDANews, or join the conversation by using: #MTF2010.
+Follow Monitoring the Future 2012 news on Twitter at @NIDANews, or join the conversation by using: #MTF2012.

-The National Institute on Drug Abuse is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
-NIDA supports most of the world’s research on the health aspects of drug abuse and addiction.
+About the National Institute on Drug Abuse (NIDA): NIDA is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
+NIDA supports most of the world's research on the health aspects of drug abuse and addiction.
 The Institute carries out a large variety of programs to inform policy and improve practice.
-Fact sheets on the health effects of drugs of abuse and information on NIDA research and other activities can be found on the NIDA home page at www.drugabuse.gov.
-To order publications in English or Spanish, call NIDA’s new DrugPubs research dissemination center at 1-877-NIDA-NIH or 240-645-0228 (TDD) or fax or email requests to 240-645-0227 or email@example.com.
-Online ordering is available at http://drugpubs.drugabuse.gov.
-NIDA’s new media guide can be found at http://drugabuse.gov/mediaguide.
+Fact sheets on the health effects of drugs of abuse and information on NIDA research and other activities can be found on the NIDA home page at https://www.drugabuse.gov.
+To order publications in English or Spanish, call NIDA's new DrugPubs research dissemination center at 1-877-NIDA-NIH or 240-645-0228 (TDD) or fax or email requests to 240-645-0227 or email@example.com.
+Online ordering is available at https://drugpubs.drugabuse.gov.
+NIDA's media guide can be found at https://www.drugabuse.gov/publications/media-guide/dear-journalist, and its new easy-to-read website can be found at https://easyread.drugabuse.gov.

 About the National Institutes of Health (NIH): NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.